seanlnge/multyx/README.md

 #### `MultyxItem.relayed`

-Boolean representing whether or not changes in the value of the MultyxItem is being relayed to the client and any other public clients.
+Boolean representing whether or not changes in the value of the MultyxItem are being relayed to the client and any other public clients.

 #### `MultyxItem.removePublic(team: MultyxTeam)`